geo-knowledge-hub/geo-knowledge-hub-workshop/README.md

 1. Introduction to the GEO Knowledge Hub and its role in reproducible science
 2. GEO Knowledge Hub features to share and reuse EO Applications
 3. Next steps and questions

-`Registration`

-To registrate, you can [click here](https://us02web.zoom.us/webinar/register/WN_rJOVwqlDSi2RpKtBRExnkA).
-After registering, you will receive a confirmation email with information on how to join the webinar.